What is Youth Tour?

 Every June, over 1,500 high school students from across the country travel to our nation’s capital as part of the National Rural Electric Cooperative Association (NRECA) Youth Tour.
 The students are sponsored by their electric cooperatives for the experience to interact with other students from across rural America.
 During the week, they learn about the role electric cooperatives play in developing strong rural communities.
 They visit national monuments, enjoy a sunset dinner/cruise on the Potomac River, tour the Capitol and have a meet and greet with their local U.S. Congressional Representative.

 It is very easy to apply.
-A student from each high school will be selected through an essay contest.
+A student from each high school will be selected to represent the cooperative on Youth Tour through an essay contest.
 Essay entries must be typed and be a minimum of 150 words in length.
 Choose from one of the following topics:

-If you have any questions, please call Patsy Goard, Youth Tour Coordinator at 787-9750, extension 322 or email email@example.com.
+If you have any questions, please email Jay Diem, Youth Tour Coordinator or call 787-9750, extension 356.

 More information on the NRECA Youth Tour.